avilches/BetauerGodotTools/README.md

 With just adding the container as Autoload.
 Dependency injection is well tested, you can check the tests in the [Betauer.DI.Tests](Betauer.DI.Tests) project.
 - [Betauer.StateMachine](Betauer.StateMachine): yet, a StateMachine implementation with a stack, compatible with `async`/`await`.
 Ready to be used in your menus (like this [example](DemoGame/Game/Managers/GameManager.cs)) or your player (like this other [example](DemoGame/Game/Character/Player/PlayerStateMachine.cs)).
 The state machine code is well tested, you can check the tests in the [Betauer.StateMachine.Tests](Betauer.StateMachine.Tests) project.
 - [Betauer.Animation](Betauer.Animation): a port to C# of the well known [Anima library](https://github.com/ceceppa/anima).
 It include up to 77 different animations from https://animate.style.
-This is a better way to use Tween to create complex and reusable animation your scene elements.
+This is a lot better way to use Tween to create complex and reusable animations for your scene elements.
 It can be used to create effects or to move and schedule rotations or translation in your platforms or characters.
 ```C#
 // This one of the 77 animations called `RollOutLeft`
 return TemplateBuilder.Create()